 - inadvertent deployment

 Motor vehicle accidents are the leading cause of unintentional death in children ages 14 years and younger in the United States so it is no secret just how important a car seat is.
-In fact, according to the National Highway Traffic Safety Administration automobile accidents are the single largest cause of death among children between the ages of five and eight.
-A car seat may result in a dangerous or defective product because of the following reasons:
+In fact, according to the National Highway Traffic Safety Administration, automobile accidents are the single largest cause of death among children between the ages of five and eight.
+A car seat may be a dangerous or defective product because of the following reasons: